Birendra-Nath-Nandi/100-Days-of-Code-Python/README.md

 - [x] Day 4: Learned Random module, lists, Methods of list, two other programmes And completed a challenge programme that is a Rock, paper and scissors game.

-- [x] Day 5: learned 'for loops', 4 other programmes namely (Avarage height program, High score finder, adding even number program and FizzBuzz Game) And completed a challenge programme that is a random pass word generator.
+- [x] Day 5: learned 'for loops', 4 other programmes namely (Average height program, High score finder, adding even number program and FizzBuzz Game) And completed a challenge programme that is a random pass word generator.

 - [x] Day 6: learned 'While loops', indentations And Add programme a virtual port bot to find way in a maze in 'Reeborg's World'.